danshearer/COVID-19-UK-Science/COVID-19-UK-Science-header-markdown.md

 > What actions should we take when we are getting conflicting advice
 > from seemingly-authoritative sources?
 On 20th March 2020 the UK government
-> published its science advice in non-technical form we can take advantage of
+> published its science advice in non-technical form, so we can take advantage of
 > the intense international review.
 This document focusses on just a few of the
 > hundreds of points in the UK scientific evidence, including the ones to do
 > with my speciality.
 The UK scientific evidence does not always agree with